About Me

 I work remotely as a Staff Software Engineer for One Medical from Fort Worth, Texas.
 I got my BS in Computer Science at Kansas State University and graduated in 2009.
 I enjoy working in Ruby and TypeScript, but I’ve also worked in other languages including HTML/CSS, JavaScript, Go, and Java.
 I like to work on distributed systems using agile and XP practices.

 Most of my web work has been on the backend, often in Ruby on Rails, and I enjoy the core web technologies of HTML, CSS, and JavaScript.
 I also gravitate to the other side of the stack, setting up repeatable, consistent server environments that are fully automated and continuously deployed.
-Most recently, that’s been deploying small services to AWS Lambda and AWS Fargate using Terraform.
+Most recently, that’s been deploying small services to AWS Lambda and AWS Fargate using Terraform and CDK.
 I’ve also appreciated the philosophy of other devops tools like BOSH, Packer, and Chef.
 When working on ops teams, I’ve automated and deployed services like Cloud Foundry and Elasticsearch to AWS.

 I appreciate reliable systems architecture and operations-aware engineering.
 My favorite approach to work is dipping my fingers in every pie and helping co-workers solve their problems, especially navigating organizational challenges.
 On my own projects, I love learning about new problems and tools, and applying cleaner ways to do things, especially when I can delete code.